2 - Multiple Sensor Management

 Both sensor management methods require a timestamp and a list of tracks at each time step when calling the function choose_actions().
 This returns a mapping of sensors and actions to be taken by each sensor, decided by the sensor managers.

-For both sensor management methods, at each time step the chosen action is given to the sensors and then measurements taken.
-The tracks are updated based on these measurements with predictions made for tracks which have not been observed.
+For both sensor management methods, the chosen action is given to the sensors at each time step and measurements are taken.
+The tracks are updated based on these measurements with predictions made for tracks which have been unobserved.

 from stonesoup.hypothesiser.distance import DistanceHypothesiser